Azure/fleet/docs/tutorials/ClusterMigrationDR.md

 2. Member Cluster 3 (EastUS2, 2 nodes)
 3. Member Cluster 4 & Member Cluster 5 (WestEurope, 3 nodes each)

-Due to an outage in WestUS, you need to migrate your applications from the WestUS clusters to clusters in EastUS2 or WestEurope.
+Due to certain circumstances, Member Cluster 1 and Member Cluster 2 are down, requiring you to migrate your applications from these clusters to other operational ones.

 ## Current Application Resources
-The following resources are currently deployed in the WestUS clusters:
+The following resources are currently deployed in Member Cluster 1 and Member Cluster 2 by the ClusterResourcePlacement:

 #### Service
 ```yaml